Planning & Community Development

 Applicants must use the Universal Revision Form when submitting revisions.

 Inspections may also be requested by calling the Inspection Line at (206) 780-3789.
 Building inspections may be requested for AM (9 am - 12:30 pm) or PM (Noon to 3:30 PM) and will be assigned based on inspector availability.
 Specific time slots can not be guaranteed and may change based on demand.

 Requesting an inspection for public works, electrical, fire and/or Kitsap County Health District or engineering?
-Instructions found here.
+Instructions for requesting these inspections

-The Citizen Self Service Center allows you to do the following online:
+The Online Permit Center allows you to do the following online: